AmineDjeghri/awesome-os-setup/README.md

 3. Make it your default shell: `chsh -s $(which zsh)`

 4. Log out and log back in again to use your new default shell.
-And enter the number 1 to create an empty `.zshrc` file .
+Choose the option to create an empty `.zshrc` file .

 5. Test that it worked with `echo $SHELL`.
 Expected result: `/bin/zsh` or similar.